 Consider the potential use of rainwater in server cooling.

-In some regions, the practice seems much more viable than others.
-Microsoft’s location in the Pacific Northwest is much more viable for the use of collected rainwater than Google facilities in California, especially after droughts.
+In some regions, the practice seems much more viable than in others.
+Microsoft’s location in the Pacific Northwest is much more viable for collecting rainwater than Google facilities in California, especially after droughts.

-In other regions with cooler climates like Colorado, the naturally lower temperatures help to take the heat off servers.
-The same can’t be said for Arizona .
-Data center environments in these regions tend to have to use recycled water on a consistent basis.
+In regions with cooler climates like Colorado, the naturally lower temperatures help take the heat off servers.
+The same can’t be said for Arizona.
+Data center environments in these regions tend to use recycled water consistently.

 Financial Benefits to Your Data Center Environment